chschnell/wsnic/README.md

 ## Installation

-After cloning this repository, install `websockets` and `scapy` using pip into your working copy:
+After cloning this repository, install `websockets` and `scapy` into your working copy using pip:

 ```bash
 cd wsnic